blytkerchan/rubicon/README.md

 ## Notes about building

 * Parallel builds are broken at the moment.
 This is due to the way part of the code is generated, and how part of the C++ runtime for the code generator is built as an "external" dependency.
+If someone wants to contribute a fix, please feel free to do so.
+You will need to fill out a CLA and a copyright disclaimer before I can look at any contributions, though.

+## Running the test cases

+The test cases need to believe Rubicon is installed in order to work.
+They don't need Rubicon to be installed on the system, though: just staging it is sufficient.
+To stage Rubicon to run the test cases, ddo the following:

+ $ make && make install DESTDIR=stage
+ $ path/to/tests/try\_testcases.py path/to/tests/testcases.csv -s stage

+At the time of this writing, one test case is *expected* to fail: it tests that the compiler detects an error in the input file.
+By the time you read this, there may be more of those.

 ## About ASN.1